VinnieVendemia/goals-app-angular/README.md

 I wanted to learn more about angular, I had already setup a backend api using node/express, and wanted to have a separate FE.

+I've been following [this guide](https://angular.io/guide/quickstart) for the most part and trying to adapt it to what I need.

 ## Built in Angular tools

 ### Development server